APISuite/apisuite-billing-extension-ui/README.md

 Translations keys where this is available:

-- `extensions.billing.changeSubscriptionDialog.warning`:
+- `extensions.billing.dialogToSWarning`:
-  - `extensions.billing.changeSubscriptionDialog.warning.text`: Placeholder text where a replacement tag can be inserted;
+  - `extensions.billing.dialogToSWarning.text`: Placeholder text where a replacement tag can be inserted;
-  - `extensions.billing.changeSubscriptionDialog.warning.url`: URL to replace in `warning.text`
+  - `extensions.billing.dialogToSWarning.url`: URL to replace in `warning.text`